 If thou tastest a crust of bread, thou tastest all the stars and all the heavens

-A few days back I received an email from the company who arrange most of the product reviews I do (such as this one and this one) saying that they have a new client Kerrymaid and to get things started they have some hampers to give away for the best recipe with Garlic Butter.
+A few days back I received an email from the company who arrange most of the product reviews I do, saying that they have a new client Kerrymaid and to get things started they have some hampers to give away for the best recipe with Garlic Butter.

 Those hampers sound utterly marvellous so I had to get my thinking cap on and quickly!

 What could be better than making the garlic butter from scratch?
 I don’t mean incorporating garlic into butter but literally starting with a pot of double cream and progressing from there onwards?
 So that is what I did.

 Once the butter had been washed the fun began; I added some finely chopped oregano, lemon thyme and parsley along with some pureed garlic which I had sautéed gently in olive oil to soften but not colour first.
 This pre-cooking of the garlic leant a sweet flavour to the butter, which lets face it can be rather harsh if raw garlic is used alone.
 For decorative purposes I put the butter into cupcake cases to set and then peeled them away to present, but you could just as easily pot the butter in a dish or roll it in some greaseproof paper to store in the fridge.

 To make the most of the butter I decided to use it in a Provençal style dinner – baked ratatouille with garlic sourdough bread!

 Before I start rattling about the ratatouille, I have to tell you about the sourdough bread, or should I say the foolproof sourdough bread.
 It’s a long while since I attempted sourdough bread and my lovely starter went off to sourdough heaven but I’ve had a hankering to make some and have been putting it off and off; well when ordering some regular dried yeast I came across dried sourdough starter sachets – I just had to buy some.